-Reverse Tine Control Lever
+Reverse Lever

-The reverse tine control lever reverse the rotation of the tines so the tiller can be removed from tight spaces, obstructions or entanglements.

-To operate the Reverse Tine Control Lever:
+The reverse lever controls the reverse motion of the wheels and forward motion of the tines.
+To operate the Reverse Lever:

-- Pull the reverse tine control upward toward the handle and slowly back the tiller out of the undesired space - 2.
-Ensure all tiller tine motion has stopped before re-engaging tines. - 3.
-Release the lever to disengage (stop) the wheels and tines (the engine will continue to run).
+- Put wheels in WHEEL DRIVE position (see "WARNING" statement). - Ensure all tiller tine motion has stopped before re-engaging tines - 3.
+Depress and hold the lever against the handlebar to start the wheels in reverse and tines rotating in a forward direction. - Release the lever to disengage (stop) the wheels and tines (the engine will continue to run).